PocketRelay/.github/profile/README.md

 > Note: This client implementation is no longer used and the redirector logic has been moved back
 > to the server side as it was not worth proxing all the extra data.

-This is the new client written in Rust.
-This is apart of the new architecture which moves SSLv3 away from the server and instead implements the redirector on the client side.
-This will be used with the Rust Server when Blaze SSL is complete
+This was a concept version of the client where rather than having the Redirector portion on the server side it was on the client side.
+This was scrapped as it required more resources than was actually worth it

 The original proof of concept for this was written in Kotlin and is archived here https://github.com/PocketRelay/ClientKotlin